apify/apify-cli/README.md

 Apify command line client (CLI) helps you to create, develop, build and run [Apify Actor](https://www.apify.com/docs/actor) acts from a local computer.

-Apify Actor is a serverless computing platform that enables execution of arbitrary web scraping and automation jobs in the cloud.
+Apify Actor is a serverless computing platform that enables the execution of arbitrary web scraping and automation jobs in the cloud.
 A single job is called an _act_.

-While you can develop the acts in a code editor directly in the [Apify web application](https://my.apify.com/), for more complex projects it is convenient to develop the acts locally and only push them to the Apify cloud for execution.
+While you can develop acts in a code editor directly in the [Apify web application](https://my.apify.com/), for more complex projects it is more convenient to develop the acts locally and only push them to the Apify cloud for execution.
-This is were the CLI comes in.
+This is where the CLI comes in.

 Note that the acts running on the Apify platform are executed in Docker containers, so with an appropriate `Dockerfile` you can build your acts in any programming language.